Loveesh/The-Second-Repo/README.md

 The-Second-Repo
 ===============

-My second repo on github still learning
+This is the second repository on github.
+Still understanding the concept and the nitie gritties.